xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![4](/assets/img/posts/Access-Token-Part0x01/4.png)

-Okay need we have duplicated token handle, so now we have two options to create a new process through the duplicated token.
+So, now we have the duplicated token handle, so now we have two options to create a new process through the duplicated token.

 1. CreateProcessWithTokenW
 2. ImpersonateLoggedOnUser, and CreateProcessWithLogonW